 (L) "Complainant" means a person who files a formal complaint with the board against an applicant, certificate holder or licensee under the board's jurisdiction.

-(M) "Consumer" means any person or entity seeking or assigned the services of an OCPS I, OCPS II or RA, regardless of the prevention professional's work setting.
+(M) "Consumer" means any person or entity seeking or assigned the services of an RA, OCPSA, OCPS I, or OCPS II regardless of the prevention professional's work setting.

 (N) "Credential/credentialed" means a valid license or certificate to practice chemical dependency counseling or alcohol or other drug prevention under Chapter 4758. of the Revised Code.

 (O) "Dual relationship" is defined as any financial, social, emotional, supervisory, political, administrative, legal or sexual relationship between a licensee or certificate holder and their client/consumer which might impair professional judgment or increase the risk of client/consumer exploitation.

 (P) "Hearing officer" means a person appointed by the board who presides over an appeal hearing.